gregcaporaso/microbiogeo/doc/notes/permanova.rst

 ~~~~~~
 **Description:**

 This test uses the `BODY_SITE` category as a positive control.
+We expect there
-We expect there to be significant clustering due to previous analysis done on
+to be significant differences between body sites due to previous analysis done
-the Whole Body dataset.
+on the Whole Body dataset.

 **Command:** ::